ibm-build-lab/cp4d-install/4.5_deployer/README.md

 ## Create the OpenShift cluster

-Create a VPC cluster with OpenShift 4.10 installed that is at least 6 nodes of type 16x64.
+Create a VPC cluster with OpenShift 4.10 and ODF installed that is at least 6 nodes of type 16x64.
 There are a couple methods to create this:

 - Using [Cloud Pak Sandbox Automation](https://github.com/ibm-build-labs/cloud-pak-sandboxes/tree/main/terraform/roks_with_odf)